Are you ready for the User Generated Content takeover? Because it’s here in a big way. And we’ve got the UGC stats to prove it.

 We’ve done quite a bit of homework ourselves on just how remarkable visual commerce and UGC is for our own clients.

-According to client data from the Photoslurp platform, user generated images are more likely to convert customers when paired against “professional” or non-UGC images.
+According to client data, User Generated images are more likely to convert customers when paired against “professional” or non-UGC images.

 Why does UGC perform so well, though?